iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 As seen above we can successfully retrieve the last transaction involving a barcode value.

-### Retrieve the transactions of a Scanner using pagination.
+### Retrieve the transactions of a Scanner using pagination

 This API endpoint allows you use pagination to retrieve Barcode scanning devices transactions.
 By including the URL parameter `limit`, the API allows you to retrieve pages of `N` transactions.
 In this case we set the limit to `1`, thus we get a response of 1 transaction and a `link` in the headers showing the start message root of the next page of transactions.